earthly/website/blog/_posts/2021-05-19-repeatable-builds-every-time.md

 Makefiles have the ability to manage the chain of dependencies and avoid duplicate work.
 However, this feature is heavily based on file creation time (if an input is newer than the output, then rebuild the target), and in most cases that is not enough.
 If you really want to, it is possible to force everything into that model.
 However, that tends to create very complicated Makefiles that often only one person on the team understands.
 This person becomes the "Build Guru" and all build maintenance works flow through them.
 This "Build Guru" dynamic is very common but best avoided.
 With Makefiles, using a limited subset of the Makefile language can help avoid this pattern and keep everything more maintainable for the entire team.

-If the Makefile wraps an existing build (for example, a Gradle-based or NPM-based build), it might make more sense to avoid Makefile's more advanced features in those particular projects, to help the team be comfortable with making changes to the Makefile, with limited knowledge.
+If the Makefile wraps an existing build (for example, a Gradle-based or npm-based build), it might make more sense to avoid Makefile's more advanced features in those particular projects, to help the team be comfortable with making changes to the Makefile, with limited knowledge.
 In such cases, the caching would be handled by the wrapped build system and not by the Makefile itself.

 Here are some guidelines to help keep Makefiles simple and understandable, when the Makefile wraps another build system.